 The detail from an Italian Renaissance painting piqued my curiosity.
+What does the book say? |

 The other day I was a paleographist for one day.
 My dear friend Rosemary posted a painting on Facebook by an artist I did not know, Francesco dei Franceschi.
 His San Mamante, St. Mama's is housed in the civic museum in Verona.
 I can't wait to see this painting in person as my Daniele has decided that our next trip to Italy is going to be to Verona and Mantova.
 It may happen soon.
 So I have an extra good reason to visit.